Prevent Computers from Becoming a Contaminant

-Contamination is a large threat to any manufacturing facility, which is why extreme measures are being taken to ‘germ-proof’ the production line.
+Contamination is a large threat to any manufacturing facility, which is why extreme measures are being taken to ‘germ-proof’ the computers in the food production line.
 If contamination occurs on the food processing floor, major issues can result.
-A full-blown contamination could lead to a complete shutdown in operations, which would mean huge financial losses.
+Full-blown contamination could lead to a complete shutdown in operations, which would mean huge financial losses.
 The financial losses would be in terms of food wastage, a standstill in production, and idle staff.
 There would also be a visit from your local health inspector.

 Food Contamination by Computer